 Tuition and fees must be paid in full unless payment has been guaranteed by financial aid or a sponsor authorization agreement.
 Payment is also available through the Nelnet Business Solutions Online Payment Plan.
-A link to the payment plan is available through the WebAdvisor payment process.
+A link to "Create a Payment Plan" is available through the WebAdvisor under Financial Information.
 For students that opt to use the payment plan option, the student will be considered "PAID" once the student successfully completes the online application and once the associated payments process successfully.